All Episodes

 And if it works over in that area, it also works in testing UFO pictures.

-And the Billy Meyer case, for whatever Truth there is in it today, back then, helped develop, it was a structured controversy.
+And the Billy Meyer case, for whatever truth there is in it today, back then helped develop, it was a structured controversy.

-It helped develop critical thinking so that people were well acquainted with all of the
+It helped develop critical thinking so that people were well acquainted with all of the issues, whether they are physical evidence or metaphysical components to the story.

 I think it was a very valuable case and should still be looked at today.